Province of Ljubljana: Administration

-During the Italian period (1941–1943), the province was ruled by a High Commissioner; for most of its history this post was held by Emilio Grazioli, replaced in early 1943 by Giuseppe Lombrassa who after the fall of Fascism was in turn replaced by General Riccardo Moizo, who only held the post for a month before the Armistice of Cassibile.
+During the Italian period (1941–1943), the province was ruled by a high commissioner; for most of its history this post was held by Emilio Grazioli, replaced in early 1943 by Giuseppe Lombrassa who after the fall of Fascism was in turn replaced by General Riccardo Moizo, who only held the post for a month before the Armistice of Cassibile.
 In the first months after the province was officially annexed to Italy (May 1941), a so-called Consultation Council (consulta) was set up from high-ranking members of local economic, professional and political elites.
 The first chairman of the council was Marko Natlačen, former Yugoslav governor of the Drava Banovina.
 Already in 1942, he stepped down in opposition to Italian occupation policies, and the Council itself ceased to be summoned.

 After the German occupation in September 1943, Leon Rupnik was named president of the province.
 He managed to establish a fairly autonomous provincial administration with the help of a small circle of collaborators.

 Armed formations

-In 1942 so called village guards started appearing spontaneously, as a self-defense against partisan revolutionary violence.
-They turned to Italians for weapons and equipment, and the Italians soon organized them as a part of Anti-Communist Volunteer Militia.
-They were called White Guard by the partisans (and even Germans later on).
+In 1942, village guard units started appearing spontaneously, as a self-defense against Partisan revolutionary violence.
+They turned to the Italians for weapons and equipment, and the Italians soon organized them as a part of the Anti-Communist Volunteer Militia.
+They were called the "White Guard" by the Partisans (and even the Germans later on).

-After the capitulation of Italy most of the Slovene Chetniks were destroyed in the Battle of Grcarice (quietly helped by the Partisans, who then became the only resistance group in Slovenia) and members of the 'White Guard' were killed, captured, dispersed or fled to the Germans, where they formed the core of the newly established Slovenian Home Guard corps led by former general of the Royal Yugoslav Army Leon Rupnik.
-He became chief of the puppet provincial government of Ljubljana Province and came into the service of the Third Reich.
+After the capitulation of Italy, most of the Slovene Chetniks were destroyed in the Battle of Grčarice (quietly helped by the Partisans, who then became the only resistance group in Slovenia) and members of the "White Guard" were killed, captured, dispersed, or fled to the Germans, where they formed the core of the newly established Slovenian Home Guard corps led by a former general of the Royal Yugoslav Army, Leon Rupnik.
+He became chief of the puppet provincial government of the Province of Ljubljana and came into the service of the Third Reich.
 Many previously captured or dispersed members of the White Guard soon joined the Slovenian Home Guard.

-While the war was still going on some of the leaders of the 'White Guard' underwent a military court-martial in Kočevje and were sentenced to death.
+While the war was still going on, some of the leaders of the "White Guard" underwent a military court-martial in Kočevje and were sentenced to death.
 The trial was organized by the Slovenian National Liberation Council.

-On the Allied side there was the Liberation Front of the Slovenian People which was formed on 27 April 1941 by the decision of the Central Committee of the Communist Party of Slovenia, which refrained from active participation in the fighting as the Communist line at the time was that both sides were engaged in an 'imperialist' war.
-Originally, organizations from the entire political spectrum participated, but as the influence of the Communist Party within the Liberation Front started to grow, some of them turned against it.
+On the Allied side, there was the Liberation Front of the Slovenian People, which was formed on 26 April 1941 by the decision of the Central Committee of the Communist Party of Slovenia, which refrained from active participation in the fighting because the communist line at the time was that both sides were engaged in an "imperialist" war.
+Originally, organizations from the entire political spectrum participated; however, as the influence of the Communist Party within the Liberation Front started to grow, some of them turned against it.